Sonic Mania: Gameplay

-Giant rings hidden in each act, a feature of the original games, lead to pseudo-3D special stages similar to those in Sonic CD, where players can attempt to collect a Chaos Emerald.
-In special stages, players dodge obstacles and collect colored spheres to increase their speed, allowing them to pursue a UFO carrying a Chaos Emerald; collecting all seven Chaos Emeralds allows players to use their character's super transformation and unlocks the game's true ending.
-Players' ring counters slowly decrease during special stages and must be continually replenished; if the player runs out of rings before they catch the UFO, the special stage ends.
-The "Blue Sphere" special stages from Sonic the Hedgehog 3 also return, repurposed as bonus stages that are accessed by entering a portal that appears when the player passes a checkpoint while carrying 25 or more rings.
-Completing bonus stages earns the player a silver or gold medal depending on their performance; collecting medals unlocks features such as a debug mode and sound test.
+Giant rings hidden in each act, a feature of the original games, lead to pseudo-3D special stages similar to those in Sonic CD.
+Players dodge obstacles and collect colored spheres to increase their speed, allowing them to pursue a UFO carrying a Chaos Emerald; collecting all seven Chaos Emeralds allows players to use their character's super transformation and unlocks the true ending.
+Players' ring counters slowly decrease during special stages and must be continually replenished; if players run out of rings before they catch the UFO, the special stage ends.
+The "Blue Sphere" special stages from Sonic the Hedgehog 3 are repurposed as bonus stages accessed by entering a portal that appears when the player passes a checkpoint while carrying 25 or more rings.
+Completing bonus stages earns the player a silver or gold medal; collecting medals unlocks features such as a debug mode and sound test.

-In a time attack mode, players must complete levels as quickly as possible, with the best times included on an online leaderboard; players can instantly reload a level to try again at any time.
-A split-screen competitive multiplayer mode allows two players to race to the end of a level, similar to those of Sonic 2.
-Players can also unlock "Mean Bean", a 2-player minigame based on Dr. Robotnik's Mean Bean Machine.
+In the time attack mode, players must complete levels as quickly as possible, with the best times included on an online leaderboard.
+Players can instantly reload a level to try again at any time.
+The split-screen competitive multiplayer mode allows two players to race to the end of a level, similar to those of Sonic 2.
+Players can also unlock "Mean Bean", a two-player minigame based on Dr. Robotnik's Mean Bean Machine.